cs3110/textbook/src/chapters/preface/install.md

   Extensions, or by clicking on the icon for it in the column of icons on the left.

-- **Windows only:** Install the "Remote - WSL" extension, which VS Code should actually suggest on the first launch after you install WSL.
+- **Windows only:** Install the "Remote - WSL" extension.
 Second, open a WSL window by using the command "Remote-WSL: New Window" or by running `code .` in Ubuntu.
 Either way, make sure you see the green "WSL" indicator in the bottom-left of the VS Code window.
 Follow the rest of the instructions in that